ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 [PHP.net - Functions](http://php.net/manual/en/language.functions.php)

 #### Object
-An ‘object’ is a sophisticated data type that can store and manipulate values.
+An 'object' is a sophisticated data type that can store and manipulate values.
 It is often made by creating a variable with a function and some room for a value (string, array, etc.).
 This object can then be used intermittently throughout the code.

 We will use objects often without explicitly stating they are objects.
 Much of the programming methodology we will use in this class will be "object oriented programming (OOP). "

 ##### Class
-A class is the code that defines an object’s features and can be regarded as a blueprint for making objects (think like in CSS).
+A class is the code that defines an object's features and can be regarded as a blueprint for making objects (think like in CSS).
 As with objects, we will use classes without stating they are classes.
 As an exercise, try to point out what constitutes an object and what constitutes a class.

 ### Basic skills: